coderedcorp/coderedcms/docs/getting_started/tutorial03.rst

-Lets use the CSS class *text-shadow* we just made.
+Lets use the *text-shadow* class we just made.

 * Back to the home page editor screen, in the column block, click **Advanced Settings**
 * Enter "text-shadow" in the Custom CSS Class field.
 See below :